 Now, headlines suggest that a combination of fake news, fake posts, and fake tweets, consumed within our online echo chambers and filter bubbles may be intentionally feeding our brains a narrowly biased view of the world.
 Increasingly, the warped version of reality that we see online isn’t reality at all.

 Back in January, in a blogpost called “Does the Internet Promote Delusional Thinking?”, I wrote about how the way our online world is constructed provides a technological enhancement of confirmation bias, our built-in neural bias towards preferring information that confirms our pre-existing beliefs.
 I cited the work of Michela Del Vicario and colleagues, whose 2015 paper, “The Spreading of Misinformation Online,”1 demonstrated this “echo chamber” effect on Facebook.
 And I quoted Eli Pariser, author of The Filter Bubble: How the New Personalized Web is Changing What We Read and How We Think, who described how those bubbles likewise have the potential to confine ourselves within a “Web of one.”
-Needless to say, that was one of my least ever read blogposts, but now, less than a year later, “echo chambers,” “filter bubbles,” and “confirmation bias” have all become household words.
+Now, less than a year later, “echo chambers,” “filter bubbles,” and “confirmation bias” have all become household words.

 Two months ago, Stephanie McCrummen painted a compelling portrait of online confirmation bias in her Washington Post article, “Finally, Someone Who Thinks Like Me.”
 In it, McCrummen told the story of Melanie Austin, a Pennsylvania woman who repeatedly sought and found online evidence to support her own suspicions and other things she’d heard, such as that President Obama founded ISIS, or that First Lady Michelle Obama was born a man, or that Donald Trump would win the presidential election in a landslide.
 Many Washington Post readers probably dismissed the article as a tale of some isolated, paranoid, country bumpkin, but no doubt may have reconsidered that dismissal after the election results came in.